jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Install NGINX Plus using Ansible

-7. You will be logged in as root, let's first modify the hostname and then we will use the substitue user command (su) to use the **ubuntu** account for the remainder of the workshop.
+7. You will be logged in as root, let's first modify the hostname and then we will use the substitute  user command (su) to use the **ubuntu** account for the remainder of the workshop.
    1. **hostnamectl set-hostname** *yourname*
    2. **su ubuntu**
 8. Install our required dependencies for the workshop.